Feeding a family in the 1800s was a full-time job

 Women usually built fires and cooked most of the meals while wearing large dresses, petticoats & aprons.
 Men occasionally cooked but usually processed fire wood, caught fish, killed game, cared for livestock, worked in factories (north) or worked in fields (south).

-Meals were cooked on indoor fire place with stone hearth in cold weather and outdoor fireplace (or summer kitchen) in hot weather.
+Cook meals on indoor fire place with stone hearth in cold weather and outdoor fireplace (or summer kitchen) in hot weather.
 Indoor kitchens were hot and smoky.

-Burns were avoided by using hot pads, aprons, leather gloves, wooden utensils & lid lifters.
+Avoid burns by using hot pads, aprons, leather gloves, wooden utensils & lid lifters.

 Spiders, Skillets, and Griddles